hectormc-main/Fritter/ROUTES.md

 - Alias not signed in
 - Alias has not proliferated this freet
-- Freet does not exist
+- Content does not exist